Mikyy77/OnlineAuction/ReadMe.md

     - Bot and Admin are inherited from the User class
     - package users, classes Bot, Admin

+### App Logic and GUI
+    - application logic is separated from GUI by using singleton classes and other helper classes and putting the major part of logic into them
+    - some controller classes do contain a bit of logic necessary to run the GUI window with no problems
+    - OOP principles are used in the project to separate the logic from the GUI as much as possible
+    - the methods passed from controllers to helper classes are passed by interfaces that communicate between these classes

 ## Other criteria
 ### Design patterns
 -	**Observer**